TomLonergan03/uni-notes/year_4/advanced_database_systems/Week 10/W10N2 - Conjuctive query evaluation.md

 We can prove that the problem is in NP by guessing a substitution, then check that it produces exactly $Q_1$ when applied to $Q_2$.
 This takes polynomial time as the time to check is $O(\text{number of atoms in }Q_1+\text{number of atoms in }Q_2)$.

-The problem is $NP$-hard as we can reduce CQ-evaluation to a query homomorphism by converting our database into a query $Q_2$ containing all atoms in the database, and our value tuple into a query $Q_1$ containing exactly the values in the tuple, and determining whether there is a query homomorphism from $Q_2$ to $Q_1$ (maybe? not sure).
+The problem is $NP$-hard as we can reduce CQ-evaluation to a query homomorphism by converting our database into a query $Q_2$ containing all atoms in the database, and our value tuple into a query $Q_1$ containing exactly the values in the tuple, and determining whether there is a query homomorphism from $Q_2$ to $Q_1$ (maybe? not sure on this proof attempt).

 As a result, deciding if a query homomorphism from $Q_2$ to $Q_1$ exists is NP-complete, and as a consequence of that, CQ equivalence and containment are also both NP-complete problems.